RUL 05.67.400 – Department of Communication Reappointment, Promotion and Tenure Standards and Procedures

 4. STANDARDS FOR REAPPOINTMENT AS ASSISTANT PROFESSOR

-4.1 Standards for Research, Creative Artistry, and Technological/Managerial Innovation
+4.1 Standards for Research and Technological and Managerial Innovation

 4.1.1 Candidates for reappointment shall provide evidence of continued scholarly publication.
 Evidence of scholarly work shall be demonstrated by both the quality and quantity of publication through published scholarly articles in refereed journals or comparable quality refereed book chapters.
 The substantial nature of a scholarly work can be demonstrated by quality standards as indicated in section 3.1.
 The significance of a program of research typically involves the publication of a number of articles or book chapters (e.g., 2-3 quality publications as specified in section 3.1.4).
 Non-refereed publications are relevant to the evaluation of a candidate’s scholarship as explained in section 3.1.5.